 C++ bitset::operator, size, and test Example

-Let us take an example to illustrate the operator, size, and test function in C++.
+Let's consider an example to demonstrate the operator, size, and test method in the C++ programming language.

 Example